-2013-1/SBM-5/03 Kidneys and the urinary tract a.
-Gross and microscopic anatomy of list the components of the urinary system describe the gross structure of the kidneys, Ureters and bladder describe how the urinary system is adapted to perform its function describe the unique blood circulation of the kidney describe the venous drainage and nerve supply of the kidney state the lymphatic drainage 3h Head/ Anatomy Dissections kidneys and the urinary tract 7. describe the histological appearance of the urinary system 2h Lecture b.
-Osteology of the pelvis identify the bones and ligaments forming the pelvis. name and identify the major foramina of the bony pelvis. differentiate between the true pelvis and the false pelvis in terms of their structures and locations. identify all bones found in this region and discuss the role of any associated tuberosities, grooves and prominences describe the differences observed between the male and the female 3×3h 3 h Histology practical Dissections pelvis 6.
-Applied anatomy of the urinary system 1h Lecture 2013-1/SBM-5/04 Normal imaging Anatomy of the urinary tract list the different imaging modalities used to assess the urinary system identify the normal imaging anatomy of the urinary system in different imaging modalities 1 h Radiology Lecture 2013-1/SBM-5/05 Development and anomalies of Urinary tract describe the development of the urinary system pronephros mesonephros metanephros (Permanent Kidney) bladder and urethra Head/ Anatomy Lecture 2. describe the anatomical basis of the following (i). congenital malformations (ii). congenital polycystic kidney (iii). pelvic kidney (iv). horse-shoe kidney (v). renal agenesis (vi). double ureter (vii). urachal fistula, cysts and sinuses 1h Head/ Anatomy Lecture
+2014-1/SBM-5/03 Kidneys and the urinary tract a.
+Gross and microscopic anatomy of list the components of the urinary system describe the gross structure of the kidneys, Ureters and bladder describe how the urinary system is adapted to perform its function describe the unique blood circulation of the kidney describe the venous drainage and nerve supply of the kidney 3h Head/ Anatomy Dissections kidneys and the urinary tract 6. state the lymphatic drainage7. describe the histological appearance of the urinary system 2h Lecture b.
+Osteology of the pelvis identify the bones and ligaments forming the pelvis. name and identify the major foramina of the bony pelvis. differentiate between the true pelvis and the false pelvis in terms of their structures and locations.
+3×3h Histology practical Dissections 4. identify all bones found in this region and discuss the role of any associated tuberosities, grooves and prominences 5. describe the differences observed between the male and the female pelvis 3 h Dissections 6.
+Applied anatomy of the urinary system 1h Lecture 2014-1/SBM-5/04 Normal imaging Anatomy of the urinary tract list the different imaging modalities used to assess the urinary system identify the normal imaging anatomy of the urinary system in different imaging modalities 1h Radiology Lecture 2014-1/SBM-5/05 Development and anomalies of Urinary tract describe the development of the urinary system pronephros mesonephros metanephros (Permanent Kidney) bladder and urethra Head/ Anatomy Lecture 2. describe the anatomical basis of the following (i). congenital malformations (ii). congenital polycystic kidney (iii). pelvic kidney (iv). horse-shoe kidney (v). renal agenesis (vi). double ureter (vi). urachal fistula, cysts and sinuses lh Head/ Anatomy Lecture